aws-samples/amazon-gamelift-persistent-sample/README.md

   - Implement scalable architecture for MMO like persistent game servers.
   - Include Latest best practices for GameLift Architecture.

+* How to Run
+Open Game Client and run with API Gateway url.
+You can refer how to do in our [Workshop materials](http://gamelift-persistent-workshop.s3-website.ap-northeast-2.amazonaws.com/en/)

 # GameLift Architecture Features

 ![Architecture](./architecture.png)